-The directory above is small because the institution is young.
-The work of growing it is the work of founding chapters — nodes, in the institution's vocabulary — in the places where people want to do the work.
+The directory above is empty because the site should not imply that meetups or chapters have happened before they have.
+The work of growing it is the work of founding chapters — nodes, in the institution's vocabulary — in the places where people actually commit to do the work.

 A chapter is chartered by the institution before it is announced publicly.
 The charter process exists to prevent two failure modes: chapters that attract members and dissolve in three months, and chapters that drift from the institutional ethic.
 The full process is in the Chapter Kit; the short version is:

-- The Founder writes a short letter of intent to the Stewards.
+- The Founder writes a short letter of intent.

 Before you write